Nepomuceno/ea-cli/README.md

 ## Usage

-To use ea-cli you will need to hava a calid azure user.
+To use ea-cli you will need to hava a valid azure user.

 ### Authentication